Titre de section

 17 See Phebe Lowell Bowditch, Horace and the Gift Economy of Patronage (Berkeley: U California P, 2001), pp. 31-63.

 18 Quotations from Pietro Bembo, Prose e rime, ed.
 Carlo Dionisotti (Turin: UTET, 1960).
-Sonnet 12 had already prompted imitations by Petrarch’s rst disciple, Giovanni Boccaccio, in two sonnets, L’alta speranza and S’egli avvien mai (though it is unlikely Ronsard knew either of them, since they remained unpublished until the twentieth century),
+Sonnet 12 had already prompted imitations by Petrarch’s first disciple, Giovanni Boccaccio, in two sonnets, L’alta speranza and S’egli avvien mai (though it is unlikely Ronsard knew either of them, since they remained unpublished until the twentieth century),

 19 For Ronsard’s use of Giolito’s anthologies and Bembo’s models, see JoAnn DellaNeva, Unlikely Exemplars (Newark: U Delaware P, 2009), pp. 222-89, especially pp. 255-63.